MrMoose/CloudConnector/README.md

 Open the Editor, create an actor of type `ACloudConnector` in your persistent level.

-You should already have CloudWatch logging if you activate it in the actor's properties.<br>
+You should already have logging if you activate it in the actor's properties.<br>
 To receive messages from SQS, implement a function like this

 ```C++